Halocrea/traefik-on-docker/README.md

 - **line 18**, replace `your@email.com` by a valid email address of yours.
 Save and quit.

-Now, we must create the `proxy` docker network and run this all:
+Now, create the `proxy` docker network and run this:
 ```sh

 docker network create proxy